BigGreenHat14/microcraft/README.md

 # Microcraft
-| uhh, micro:bit + minecraft, micro:craft!
+uhh, micro:bit + minecraft, micro:craft!

+# Setup
+Download `worldedit.py` and run it with python3, make sure you have tkinter